aferstad/pandemic-reinforced-learning/README.md

 # pandemic-reinforced-learning
-First building the pandemic boardgame in python, then a reinforced learning model to beat the game
+Building the pandemic boardgame in python, then constructing a reinforced learning model to beat the game